-Journal Index and
+Journal Archives and Index

 The purpose of this system is to provide a computerised index of HKSC Journals and

 access to articles from back issues of Journals.

 The index in use has been adapted from Philippe Orsetti’s Index of Indexes, the main

 change being the addition of journal article titles to the index.
 Philippe’s index

 covers Bulletin no. 1 to Journal no. 311 (October 1999).
 The period covered by this

 first version of the system is Journal nos.
 256 (December 1985) to 311 (October

 A copy of Philippe’s index is available

 The index is organised into topics and sub-topics and the system allows browsing of